Building Permits Required

 Electrical Permits Required

-An electrical permit for the specific work is required to install, alter, repair, replace or relocate any electrical wiring, devices, appliances or equipment.
+An electrical permit for the specific work is required to install, alter, repair, replace or relocate any electrical wiring, devices, appliances or equipment, except repair or replacement of electrical lighting devices and fixtures of the same type, where such work is performed by a licensed electrician.

 Plumbing, Heating, Air Conditioning, and Sprinkler Permits Required